 I have a few rules that I like to follow when I’m creating centerpieces:

 - They have to be repeatable.
-Because I have a long rectangular table, my centerpieces tend to stretch out the length of the table.
+Because I have a long rectangular table, my centerpieces need to stretch out the length of the table.
 If I’m using flowers, that usually means I need at least 3 bouquets.

 - The easier the better.
 I don’t like to spend a lot of time putting centerpieces together.

 So those were my marching orders…and here are the easy floral centerpieces that I came up with.
-They are perfect for any romantic occasion whether that’s Valentine’s Day or your wedding.

-But they also make great vases!
+But they also work great for flowers!

 They’re easy to make (really easy for me since they were already made) and you don’t need a lot of flowers to fill them up.
-Which means a few flowers go a long way!

 I put 1 hydrangea, 3 roses and a sprig of baby’s breath in each floral arrangement, and that’s all they needed.